coatespt/cursor-twitter/SESSION_NOTES.md

 - Make tests around everything.

-### Things That are Stubbed or Partially Built
+## Things That are Stubbed or Partially Built
-- Build out the offensive word detection mechanism.
-Check.
-This is in the tokenizer.
-There is a file of explicit words.
-There is also some generic activities, like a minimum token length in config.yaml.

-- The busy words contain a lot of dreck.
-Scan the clustering output for more words that can go in the ignore tokens file
+### More fully populating the token_filters.txt file.
+Check the busywords in the logs and see what else jumps out.

-## Clustering Across Batches
+## Major: Clustering Across Batches

 Note, this has now been implemented but may not be adequately tuned up yet.
 See above relating to this under speedups.